defold/doc/docs/en/manuals/shader.md

 void main()
 {
-    // Invididual members of the uniform block can be used as-is gl_Position = mtx_proj * mtx_view * mtx_world * vec4(position, 1.0);
+    // Individual members of the uniform block can be used as-is gl_Position = mtx_proj * mtx_view * mtx_world * vec4(position, 1.0);
 }
 ```

-All members in the uniform block is exposed to materials and components as invididual constants.
+All members in the uniform block is exposed to materials and components as individual constants.
 No migration is needed for using render constant buffers, or `go.set` and `go.get`.

 ### Built-in Variables